 The year is 65 AD and Paul of Tarsus is under house arrest in Rome.
 You’re invited to visit the great saint during his captivity where he will recount his days as a missionary.
 He’s eager to share the Good News of Jesus’ love and to strengthen you in faith and hope.

 To have St. Paul visit your church, school or conference, contact:

 CONTACT; Glenn Smith – firstname.lastname@example.org or call (518) 355-4843

-ARTICLE IN “THE EVANGELIST;” My article, “St. Paul and the Works of Mercy,” appeared in the Albany diocesan newspaper.
-Please go to the link above to read it.
-There are other articles available as well.
+ARTICLE IN “THE EVANGELIST;” The article, “St. Paul and the Works of Mercy,” appeared in the Albany diocesan newspaper.

-For more details on the content of this performance, comments from two Catholic bishops, and other related information, please go to the website; “A Visit with St. Paul.”
+For more details on the content of this performance, with comments from two Catholic bishops, and other information, please go to the website; “A Visit with St. Paul.”